imriteshvanjare2086/Linux-Shell-Scripts/README.md

 - Practical scripts

 ## Topics Covered

-### Conditional Statements
+- Conditional Statements
-- Even / Odd number check
+- Loops

 ## Note
 - More scripts will be added as learning progresses.